-Have you ever noticed that when you’re cruising down the highway you have to dodge the occasional blown-out tire?
-Blown out tires occur on the road when the heat caused by friction between the tires and the road gets to be hot enough to shred the rubber.
+Have you ever noticed that when you’re cruising down the highway, you have to dodge the occasional blown-out tire?
+Blown-out tires occur on the road when the heat caused by friction between the tires and the road gets to be hot enough to shred the rubber.
 It’s bad enough to have to dodge blown-out tires on the highway, but it is another thing when it happens to you on four wheels (let alone only two wheels).
 With summer fast approaching and the roads getting hotter, you may be wondering how summer heat affects motorcycle tires.
 The last thing you need to happen when you are cruising down the I-15 this summer is for one of the tires on your bike to blow out.

 When Will Your Tires Be Fine?

 Before getting overly worried about how your tires will be affected by hot roads this summer, as long as your tires are sufficiently inflated, you should be ok!
 Tires usually will not have any issues unless they are low on air.
-The less air that is a tire, the more friction and grip there will be with the road.
+The less air that is in a tire, the more friction and grip there will be with the road.
 So when the road is especially hot due to the summer heat, you want to avoid riding on deflated tires.

 How Heat Affects Motorcycle Tires

 As we mentioned before, one of the most common reasons that a tire would fail due to extreme heat would be because of an underinflated tire.
-The added stress of under-inflation would cause the tire to generate more heat from having a greater surface area with the ground.
-In fact, when a tire is fully inflated, it generates little to no heat so there is little to worry about.
+The added stress of under-inflation would cause the tire to generate more heat from having a greater surface area than the ground.
+In fact, when a tire is fully inflated, it generates little to no heat, so there is little to worry about.

 How to Prevent Tire Blowouts

 While there is no 100% way to prevent your tires from blowing out due to extreme temperatures on the roads, there are preventative steps that you can take in order to reduce the risk.